masoncfrancis/masons-guides/nyc/README.md

 ## What is this, anyway?

-This GitHub Repository contains my personal tips for going to New York City for the first time.
+This GitHub repository contains my personal tips for going to New York City for the first time.
 I made it bc I've given advice for this enough times that I decided to type it up.
 It's not intended to be a comprehensive guide.
 I don't pretend to be an expert, I just love New York and love telling people about it.
 Also, some of these tips reflect my personal preferences, just so you know.
 You'll probably have different ones than me.
 Anyway, I'm hoping I can help you get started off on the right foot.